mehulagg/gitlab/doc/administration/reference_architectures/troubleshooting.md

 ## Troubleshooting PostgreSQL with Patroni

-In case you are experiencing any issues connecting through PgBouncer, the first place to check is always the logs for Postgres (which is run through Patroni):
+In case you are experiencing any issues connecting through PgBouncer, the first place to check is always the logs for PostgreSQL (which is run through Patroni):

 ```shell
 sudo gitlab-ctl tail patroni